 - Slack communities

-Example: StockX, an online marketplace and clothing reseller, was one of the first brands to establish a marketing channel on Discord so successfully.
+Example: StockX, an online marketplace and clothing reseller, was one of the first brands to establish a marketing channel on Discord for its community marketing.
 StockX’s Discord server is the place where users with a passion for electronic products, collectibles, streetwear, and NFTs meet.
 Through this Discord server, StockX managed to build a channel that has direct access to its audience.

 6. Referral Programs